0xprinc/checks-while-hacks/README.md

 5. Decimals are not fixed to 18 for all ERC20 implementations, such as `GUSD-Gemini Dollar` has only 2 decimals.
 6. There are implementations of ERC721 that revert when calling the `setApprovalForAll` function more than one times, this is because the function has a check
           `require(_tokenOperator[msg.sender][_operator] != _approved)`.
 Example is `Axie` ERC721 Token.
 7. Chainlink's `latestRoundData()` is used, then there should be a check if the return value indicates old data.
-Otherwise this could lead to old prices according to the [Chainlink documentation](https://docs.chain.link/docs/historical-price-data/#historical-rounds)
+Otherwise this could lead to old prices according to the [Chainlink documentation](https://docs.chain.link/docs/historical-price-data/#historical-rounds).
+Also if any variable is used to make sure that the data is not outdated, then while using the two different price feeds, we have to make sure that these two price feeds are updated at comparable amounts of time other wise the differene between their update time will lead to unexpected changes.

 ## External Calls